Blair Athol (SA)

 Blair Athol lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Future population trends indicate an above median growth for Australian statistical areas.
-By 2041, the Blair Athol (SA) (SA2) is projected to expand by 1,402 persons, reflecting a total gain of 17.0% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+Future population dynamics anticipate an above median growth for Australian statistical areas.
+The suburb of Blair Athol (SA) is expected to expand by 1,409 persons to 2041, reflecting a gain of 17.0% over the 17 years.

 Frequently Asked Questions - Population